 (Fox News) – A key lawmaker has ratcheted up the pressure to obtain video of a deposition Christopher Steele, author of the infamous Trump dossier, gave in a U.K. legal proceeding that could shed light on events that led to the appointment of a special counsel to investigate President Trump.

-Senate Judiciary Committee Chairman Chuck Grassley wants to review the deposition given by Steele, a former British spy, as part of ongoing civil litigation against online publisher Buzzfeed and Steele’s U.K.-based company Orbis Business Intelligence LTD.
+Senate Judiciary Committee Chairman Chuck Grassley wants to review the deposition given by Steele, a former British spy, as part of ongoing civil litigation against online publisher Buzzfeed and Steele’s U.K.-based company Orbis Business Intelligence LTD.take our poll - story continues below

 On both sides of the Atlantic, a multimillion-dollar civil litigation fight is underway.
 Russian tech guru Aleksej Gubarev claimed that his companies, Webzilla and XBT Holding, were defamed after Buzzfeed published the 35-page unverified dossier authored by Christopher Steele in January 2017.
 Steele wrote a series of memos which became known as the “Trump dossier” and one of the memos alleged that Gubarev’s companies “used botnets and porn traffic to transmit viruses, plant bugs, steal data, and conduct ‘alerting operations’ against the Democratic party leadership.” …